We're making changes for people on foot and on bikes

 Large concrete platforms in two places mean people can step down to the rocky point.

-Weathered (corten) steel will be used as part of the barrier fences, look-out points, seats, rubbish bins, place name signs, and bike stands.
+Weathered (corten) steel are used as part of the barrier fences, look-out points, seats, rubbish bins, place name signs, and bike stands.

 New lighting poles with banner arms have replaced the existing poles.